CRIStAL-PADR/Speed/README.md

 # SpeedLib
-A python library to operate Speed devices (currently only the Faller (c) 180290 models is supported)
+A python library to operate Speed devices.

+Currently only the Faller (c) 180290 models is supported.

 Example
 -------